szymon-rd/BD2021/content/2-setup.md

 # Setup
-We will be using kibana as monitoring and data visualisation tool for ElasticSearch.
+As a first step, we need to set up our environment.

 ## Importing the data and setup
 ### Installation (macOS)
 The first step is installation of ES stack and postgres databases.
 ```
+ > brew install elastic/tap/elasticsearch-full
  > brew install elastic/tap/kibana-full
- > brew install elastic/tap/elasticsearch-full
  > brew install postgresql
 ```